Putin accepts Biden's invitation to virtual climate summit | DW | 19.04.2021

 Previous talks between Chinese and US delegates in Alaska yielded little more than an agreement to work jointly on climate issues.

-The US president also announced he wants to meet Putin in Europe this summer for a face-to-face meeting to discuss their strained relations.
+The US president also announced he wants to meet Putin face to face in Europe this summer to discuss their strained relations.

 mb/dj (dpa, AFP, Reuters)